jhaco/Playground/README.md

 ###### Personal note: the onsite tutorials are helpful but also outdated and scuffed.
 I might consider writing my own guide and posting on Github Pages to document my journey.
 I also need to stop being lazy and push changed files one-by-one to keep track of individual changes.

 ---

+Version 1.4: `01/01/2020`
+> Renamed util folder to api. \
+> Fully registered 3 Shadow mobs - hostile AbyssalCraft entities - with custom models, sounds, drops, spawn egg and AI. \
+> The Shadows give chase when you look at their face.

 Version 1.3: `12/28/2019`
 > Included Mixin's library to inject entity spawn conditions. \